thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 - What's the flag for listing directories in long format?
 - What's a hidden file or directory?
 - What's the flag for listing the hidden content of a directory?
-- What's the command for display a command's manual page?
+- What's the command for displaying a command's manual page?
 - How do you quit a manual page and return to the shell?
 - What's the command for opening a directory in the Finder?
 - What's the character that represents the current working directory?